smonsalvemej2019/machine_learning_notes/Notes.md

 2. Whats the diff between K-fold (cross) validation vs holdout validation.

 - Hold out splits the data in such a way that is fixed.
 K-fold rotates trough different blocks of the data.

+# Supervised learning

+There is a sweet spot when training the model.
+Imagine you learn the answers for a test but you cannot used the knowledge.
+We wan a middle point between accuracy and generalization.

+## Algorithms

+- K-Nearest Neighbor: Labeling new data based on the neighboring points of the data.
+The classification might change depending on how many neighbors the algorithm looks at.

+    - Strength: Easy to understand and implement fairly accurate.
+Good to use before moving to a more complex solution.

+    -Weakness: It can be computational expensive if the dataset is large.
+Can get really slow.